Exploring Daintree Rainforest

 (grade: easy, 1.2 kilometre)

 For more trails, see the Daintree Discovery Guide and check as well park alerts and other details.
-The best time to visit the rainforest is in May – September where it is not as hot and humid as in summer.
+The best time to visit the rainforest is in May – September when it is not as hot and humid as in summer.

 ‘Exploring Daintree Rainforest’